balance-platform/ex_unit_summary/README.md

 # ExUnitSummary

-The library was created as an extension for EчUnit and adds test case output, just like Rspec does.
+The library was created as an extension for ExUnit and adds test case output, just like Rspec does.

 It's a very convenient life cycle for fixing and adding tests is obtained.